 GeneCards Summary for STAT3 Gene

 STAT3 (Signal Transducer And Activator Of Transcription 3) is a Protein Coding gene.
-Diseases associated with STAT3 include Hyper-Ige Recurrent Infection Syndrome and Autoimmune Disease, Multisystem, Infantile-Onset.
-Among its related pathways are Development EPO-induced Jak-STAT pathway and Common Cytokine Receptor Gamma-Chain Family Signaling Pathways.
-GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and sequence-specific DNA binding.
+Diseases associated with STAT3 include Autoimmune Disease, Multisystem, Infantile-Onset, 1 and Hyper-Ige Recurrent Infection Syndrome, Autosomal Dominant.
+Among its related pathways are EGF/EGFR Signaling Pathway and Transcriptional Regulatory Network in Embryonic Stem Cell.
+Gene Ontology (GO) annotations related to this gene include DNA binding transcription factor activity and sequence-specific DNA binding.
 An important paralog of this gene is STAT1.

 UniProtKB/Swiss-Prot for STAT3 Gene